Dr Hayley Clements

 Field of research

-Hayley is a conservation scientist who is interested in applying social-ecological systems thinking to explore resilient and equitable conservation opportunities in a changing world.
-Her PhD at the University of Cape Town assessed the social-ecological drivers of private land conservation in South Africa, after which she undertook a postdoctoral fellowship at Monash University in Australia, aimed at identifying more meaningful measures of protected area effectiveness.
-She now holds a Claude Leon postdoctoral fellowship at the CST, working with Prof Oonsie Biggs.
+Hayley is an interdisciplinary conservation scientist who is interested in applying social-ecological systems thinking to identify resilient and equitable conservation opportunities in a changing world.
+Her PhD at the University of Cape Town (South Africa) assessed the social-ecological drivers of private land conservation in South Africa.
+She then undertook postdocs researching protected area effectiveness at Monash University (Australia) and resilience indicators at the CST.